src-bin/substrate-docs/bootstrapping/integrating-your-identity-provider/azure-ad.md

    8. Click **Add assignment**
    9. Select “AWS” in the _Attribute set_ column
    10. Select “RoleName” in the _Attribute name_ column
-   11. Enter the name (not the ARN) of the IAM role they should assume in your admin account (“Administrator” for yourself as you're getting started; if for others it's not “Administrator” or “Auditor”, ensure you've followed [adding non-Administrator roles for humans](../../mgmt/custom-iam-roles) first)
+   11. Enter the name (not the ARN) of the IAM role they should assume in your Substrate account (“Administrator” for yourself as you're getting started; if for others it's not “Administrator” or “Auditor”, ensure you've followed [adding non-Administrator roles for humans](../../mgmt/custom-iam-roles) first)
    12. Click **Save**
 3. Visit <https://portal.azure.com/#view/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/~/AppAppsPreview/menuId~/null> in that same browser (or visit the Azure portal, click **Azure Active Directory**, and click **Enterprise applications**)
 4. Click the name of the application you created above